MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-app-page.md

 An admin should be able to get all risk and usage-related information about applications in use to make the best decision for the organization.

-Microsoft Defender for Cloud Apps's app experience provides the necessary high-level overview of an app's usage in the organization, combined with the risk that the app potentially exposes the organization to.
+The app experience in the Microsoft Defender for Cloud Apps app experience provides the necessary high-level overview of an app's usage in the organization, combined with the risk that the app potentially exposes the organization to.
 Allowing a single experience to review all apps' shadow usage and risk enable the admin to make rapid, in-context decisions about the app's usage in the organization.

-The experience covers both Discovered apps as part of Defender for Cloud Apps's pure Shadow IT discovery capabilities and any discovered OAuth apps as part of Defender for Cloud Apps's OAuth app discovery for Microsoft 365 apps.
+The experience covers both Discovered apps as part of the pure Shadow IT discovery capabilities of Defender for Cloud Apps and any discovered OAuth apps as part of its OAuth app discovery for Microsoft 365 apps.

 ## Discovered cloud apps